After All this you won’t have to hang out

 You turn fag on me or what?

-Why you a big tough country fag ain’t you?
+Why you a big tough country fag ain’t

 You’re a faggot